-Using TalkingPoints to Connect, Model and Promote Awareness
+Using TalkingPoints to Connect, Model, and Promote Awareness

-Written by Paige DeLozier
+by Paige DeLozier

 Bullying is hardly a new topic.
 But how can we really address it?
 Can we go beyond simply bringing attention to the problem and really try to do something about it?
 TalkingPoints thinks so.
-Below, we’ll explain how, by starting with an overview of the problem–and ending with some clear, direct actions that educators and families can take to stop it.
+Below, we’ll explain how by starting with an overview of the problem and ending with some clear, direct actions that educators and families can take to stop it.

-Bullying: What is it and who is affected?
+Bullying: What is it, and who is affected?

-Dan Olweus, Pd.D, founder of the Olweus Bullying Prevention Program defines bullying as “when someone repeatedly and on purpose says or does mean or hurtful things to another person who has a hard time defending himself or herself.”
+Dan Olweus, Ph.D, founder of the Olweus Bullying Prevention Program defines bullying as “when someone repeatedly and on purpose says or does mean or hurtful things to another person who has a hard time defending himself or herself.”

-Studies have shown the average rate of bullying involvement, whether actively engaged or being victimized, for children ages 12-18 is at 36% (Modecki et al. 2014).That figure does not include the children witnessing the bullying, although they may also be impacted by the experience.
+Studies have shown that the average rate of bullying involvement, whether actively engaged or victimized, for children ages 12-18 is 22% (National Center for Education Statistics, n.d.).
+That figure does not include the children witnessing the bullying, although the experience may also impact them.
 With all these children being influenced by the issue of bullying, what do we do?

 What is the solution?